 Here is what some of the articles and legislations state:

-- If the child is born as a result of using the assisted reproductive technologies using eggs from an egg donor the legal parents are of course the recipient couple.
+- If the child is born as a result of using the assisted reproductive technologies for example IVF with donor eggs the legal parents are of course the recipient couple.

 - A man is the father of the child born as a result of assisted reproductive technologies if his wife gives birth and he has signed the proper consent.

 - Gender selection is allowed by the law – PGD (Preimplantation Genetic Diagnostics) are allowed to be conducted to select the healthy embryos and your future baby’s gender.

 - Ministry of Health of Ukraine determines the conditions and regulations under which the IVF with donor eggs and embryo transfer procedures are performed.
 With the conclusion that the woman has to be at full legal age, there has to be a written consent and that there is full donor anonymity and absolute medical secrecy.

 - Which persons are eligible to have assisted reproductive technologies based programs is determined by the Civil Code of Ukraine.

 Either a woman or a man of a full legal age has the right to use assisted reproductive technologies based on medical advice and according to the conditions and in the order determined by the legislation.